SS Scharnhorst (1934): Construction and career

-UK, Incoming Passenger Lists, 1878-1960 show Scharnhorst docking in Southampton on the return journey to Bremen on the following sixteen occasions:

-SS Scharnhorst was mentioned in newspapers in 1937.
-The Western Daily Press, Bristol, England, on Monday 27 September 1937, published an account of SS Scharnhorst's arrival in Hong Kong carrying survivors of an attack on Chinese fishing boats by Japanese aircraft:

 The route to Shanghai developed from 1938 to become one of the main escape routes of German and Austrian Jews, since in Shanghai emigration visas were not required.
 The timetable of round trips from Bremen to Yokohama and back continued until 1939.
-In the UK, Incoming Passenger Lists, 1878-1960, the last occasion when SS Scharnhorst docked in Southampton on the return journey to Bremen was on 28 June 1939.
-SS Scharnhorst does not appear in the UK records again.
-SS Scharnhorst set sail for Japan in July 1939 and did not return to Europe.
+In the UK, Incoming Passenger Lists, 1878-1960, the last occasion when Scharnhorst docked in Southampton on the return journey to Bremen was on 28 June 1939.
+Scharnhorst does not appear in the UK records again.
+Scharnhorst set sail for Japan in July 1939 and did not return to Europe.